nicolargo/glances/docs/cmds.rst

 .. option:: --disable-webui

-    disable the Web UI (only the Restful API will respond)
+    disable the Web UI (only the RESTful API will respond)

 .. option:: --light, --enable-light